CharleneMcKeown/DevOps-and-Containers/README.md

 ## Deploy Azure Kubernetes Service

 The Kubernetes community releases minor versions every 3 months or so, which bring new features and improvements to the software.
 By default, when you deploy an AKS cluster, the version is always n-1 (where n is the current minor version released upstream).
 We will get the latest version we can deploy for a given region.
-Type the below, replacing "<region>" with your preferred region.
+Type the below, replacing 'region' with your preferred region.

 ``` bash
 	version=$(az aks get-versions -l <region> --query 'orchestrators[-1].orchestratorVersion' -o tsv)
 ```

-To create your cluster, copy and paste the below into your cloud shell, again replacing "<region>" with your preferred region, and a unique name for your AKS cluster.
+To create your cluster, copy and paste the below into your cloud shell, again replacing 'region' with your preferred region, and a unique name for your AKS cluster.

 > NOTE: AKS cluster names must contain only letters, numbers and hyphens, and be between 3 and 31 characters long.